Black-and-white film that you can process at your regular store

-Black and white chromogenic films like Kodak 400CN allow you to shoot black and white images that can be developed conveniently with C-41 color processing.
-That means you can get black and white results on color negative paper from your local pharmacy rather than sending off to a specialist.
+Black-and-white chromogenic films like Kodak 400CN (RIP) and Ilford XP2 Super allow you to shoot black-and-white images that can be developed conveniently with C-41 colour processing.
+That means you can get black-and-white results on colour negative paper from your local pharmacy rather than sending off to a specialist.

-There can be some color tint from the processing which can be good or bad depending on your preference and what you want to achieve, but the results are not true black and white.
-The film is incredibly sharp with very fine grain, and a convenient and cheap alternative to black and white proper.
+There can be a sepia tint from the processing which can be good or bad depending on your preference and what you want to achieve, but the results are not true black-and-white.
+For ISO 400 the film is renowned for being incredibly sharp with very fine grain, and a convenient and cheap alternative to black-and-white proper.

-The film responds in the same way as traditional black and white film when using color filters.
+The film responds in the same way as traditional black-and-white film when using colour filters.